Center Staff

 Prior to her current position, Jessica served as the Marketing and Communications Manager for Caroline Center a nonprofit workforce development program in Baltimore.
 Her passion for design and making a positive impact extends beyond her professional career, as she currently volunteers her marketing expertise to support other nonprofits and businesses in the area.
 Jessica served in AmeriCorps in Baltimore for two years followed by serving in the Peace Corps in Jamaica for three years.

-Jessica is currently enrolled in the Master of Arts in Integrated Design program at the University of Baltimore.
-She obtained a Bachelor of Science in Journalism with a Communications Minor from West Virginia University and she obtained an Associate of Arts in Journalism with an emphasis in Print Journalism from Potomac State College.
+Jessica recently graduated from the Master of Arts in Integrated Design program at the University of Baltimore.
+She obtained a Bachelor of Science in Journalism with a Communications Minor from West Virginia University and an Associate of Arts in Journalism with an emphasis in Print Journalism from Potomac State College.

 Catherine Znamirowski is a Research Analyst at the Schaefer Center for Public Policy.
 Her work includes conducting qualitative and quantitative research, providing project support, assisting with data collection, analyzing demographic, focus group, interview, and survey data, and writing summaries of data findings.
 She is currently a student in the Doctor of Public Administration program at The University of Baltimore’s (UBalt’s) School of Public and International Affairs.
 Having completed her doctoral coursework, Catherine is in the dissertation phase of her degree and studying the impact of racializing discourses on the implementation of immigration policy in the United States.